shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 You will need to implement the class `Video` constructor (`Video::Video(...)`) and the `print` member function (`void Video::print()`).<br>

 The output of your program (using the `main()` above) should exactly match the following (t01.out for ~/211-starter-pack/211/lab03_video).
-This is the test used by turnin.ecst.csuchico.edu:
+This is the test used by INGInious:
 ```
 Title One, www.youtube.com/one, Comment ONE, 1.1, *
 Title Two, www.youtube.com/two, Comment TWO, 2.2, **